-Editor’s Note: We updated this article on October 21, 2016 and again on April 23, 2017.
-The ride-hailing app world is a fast moving one, and on both occasions we had some changes to report.
+Editor’s Note: We updated this article on January 17, 2018, after previous updates on October 21, 2016 and April 23, 2017.
+The ride-hailing app world is a fast moving one, and we’ve had some changes to report.

 Navigating New York City has become a different beast in recent years—with the advent of Citibikes and Uber, all of a sudden options for getting from point A to point B have multiplied, especially in the outer boroughs.

 And then, of course, Uber competitors have cropped up, and the taxi industry finally got the hint that it was time to innovate, meaning that now there are more apps to choose from than ever.
 Here’s our guide to the best apps for getting around the Big Apple…